skshohagmiah/clusterkit/README.md

 ## 🎯 What is ClusterKit?

-ClusterKit provides **cluster coordination** without dictating your data storage or replication strategy.
-Think of it as the foundation layer that handles:
+ClusterKit is a coordination library that manages the distributed aspects of your cluster while giving you complete control over data storage and replication.
+It handles:

 - ✅ **Partition Management** - Consistent hashing to determine which partition owns a key
 - ✅ **Node Discovery** - Automatic cluster membership and health monitoring